Power and Trades Pathways Program

 Classroom to career in one year

-Since Fall 2017, Henry Ford College and DTE Energy have been working with selected students through the Power and Trades Pathways program.
-The program is now available to any interested high school graduate who is 17 years old or older.
+Are you looking for a rewarding career that requires intelligence, stamina, and creative problem-solving, but doesn't require 4+ years of college?
+The Power and Trades Pathways program might be right for you!
+The program is available to any interested high school graduate who is 17 years old or older.
 There is no upper age limit.

 What is the program?